Skip to Main Content

 Planning Your Visit

 Kostas Restaurant is at Salzufler Str.
 108, 33719 Bielefeld.
-No website or phone number is listed in current directories, so the most reliable approach is to visit directly or ask locally for current hours and reservation practice.
+Hours and reservations are best confirmed in advance.
 Given the neighbourhood format, walk-in availability is likely for smaller parties on weekday evenings, but weekend bookings or larger groups should confirm capacity in advance through whatever contact channel is currently active.

 Cuisine and Recognition